 Fat nutrition facts for weight loss

-Dietary fat has some important health benefits.
+Fat doesn’t make you fat, but fat is needed to make hormones.
+Certain types of dietary fat may have other important health benefits as well.
 It may help in protecting our organs, maintaining cell membranes, hormone balance, promoting growth and development and absorbing essential vitamins.
 Even though fat contains more calories, including small amounts of natural fats in a meal is healthy for most people.
 Fats can also slow down the release of sugars and carbohydrate keeping you feeling fuller for longer.

 Which foods contain healthy essential fats?

 The main nutritious source of these essential fats can be found in whole foods like fatty fish such as herring, sardines, mackerel and salmon.
 Two or three servings of fatty fish per week are recommended for unsaturated and omega 3 fatty acids.
-Plant based foods such as avocados, olives, extra virgin olive oil and coconut oil, nuts and seeds.
+Plant based foods such as avocados, olives, nuts and seeds.
 A small handful of nuts, 2 tablespoons of nut butter or seeds and 10 olives is considered a portion.
+Extra virgin olive oil or coconut oil are best for cooking.

 Weight loss, especially long term weight loss is not as simple as cutting certain foods out of your diet.
 Our bodies are complex and quite often individual advice is needed for successful weight maintenance.
 Nurturing a positive relationship with food, focusing on sleep and reducing stress is also important for health and happiness.
 If you are struggling to lose weight and would like more information please see this Weight Loss Nutrition page for more information.